 Note: Students are expected to take the AP examination, which is offered in May.
-College credit may be earned
+College credit may be earned depending upon the score achieved and individual policies of colleges and universities.

 Description: This course is designed to challenge the highly motivated student who wishes to experience college-level work while still in high school.
 The Advanced Placement Chemistry course is designed to be the equivalent of a college introductory chemistry course, usually taken by chemistry majors during their first year.